 Thank you for your interest in this trip.
 If you want to revisit this page, use the QR-code shown or use the following link: https://www.itravel.com/select/6459-caribbean-adventure-vacation

-Turquoise water and white sandy beaches - paradise awaits you!
+Turquoise water and white sandy beaches await you!

 Let's go on an adventure!
-Hike through the cloud forest and the beautiful nature.
+Hike through the cloud forest and its beautiful nature.

-Discover traces of the past at Lago Enriquillo when you see Taino paintings.
+Discover traces of the past at Lago Enriquillo.

 You will also meet iguanas along the way!

-Hike to the mountain village Cachote, which lies in the middle of the national park.
+Hike to Cachote, a mountain village that lies in the middle of the national park.

 Fancy a little more action?
 Go rafting in the rough rivers of the Dominican Republic.

 Peaceful horseback rides across the river.

 Learn about the local agriculture and help with the coffee bean harvest.